 Taking care of the atlas, the crucial piece of the puzzle, can bring lasting relief to many sciatica patients.
 This is possible with upper cervical chiropractic care.
 It is a form of chiropractic that focuses on the atlas alone.
 It adjusts the atlas so that it is in proper alignment with the head and the rest of the spine.
 Doing so can ease the pressure in these parts.

-Cincinnati Upper Cervical and Family Chiropractic is a trusted sciatica treatment clinic in Blue Ash, Ohio.
+Cincinnati Upper Cervical and Family Chiropractic is a trusted sciatica relief clinic in Blue Ash, Ohio.
 We utilize the Blair Upper Cervical technique.
 Our scientific and gentle approach does more than surface-level symptom management.
 Instead, we get to the bottom of sciatica and many other chronic health conditions you may have.

 Set an appointment with Dr. Brent A. Owens through our web form or call 513-891-7746 to start receiving upper cervical chiropractic care.